jvelascoal/CARP-VD-Benchmark-Instances/README.md

 cost ratio between vehicle types **varies from edge to edge**: no scaling factor per vehicle type reproduces these instances.

-Each `*_np` folder includes a `manifest.csv` with, for every instance, the random seed, the number of edges per street class, and the range of factors used.
+Every instance folder ships a `manifest.csv` that records how each file was
+produced: its seed, how many edges fell into each street class, and the interval from which `beta` was drawn.

 ### Sensitivity scenarios (`sensitivity_scenarios/`)